Clastify logo

 Average SAT Score

 Randolph-Macon College has an average SAT score of 1118 for undergraduate admissions.
-This score provides a benchmark for prospective students considering their application.
-The college's SAT data is clearly defined, allowing applicants to gauge their competitiveness in the admissions process.
+This figure represents the general academic benchmark for prospective students.
+No additional SAT score data is disclosed.

 SAT Score Range